HabitatMap/HabitatMap/_posts/2025-07-02-airbeam-mini-vs-purpleair-the-clear-choice-for-clean-air-monitoring.md

 **The Bottom Line**

 The AirBeam Mini isn’t just another air quality monitor, it’s a trusted tool for people who care about clean air, science, and community power.
-Whether you’re tracking personal exposure, leading a classroom project, or organizing for environmental justice, the AirBeam Mini gives you everything you need.
+Whether you’re tracking personal exposure, leading a classroom project, or organizing for environmental justice, AirBeam Mini gives you everything you need.

 Ready to breathe easier?
 Choose the AirBeam Mini: accurate, open, and built for impact.